A bit of history as to how the whole thing started….and a bit more

 Personal note: I have postage stamps from this region and times

 Throughout this entire time period, there had been periodic attempts at revolutions driven by a desire for independence from France and later from Japan.These became more intense after 1945, in part due to the intense and harsh treatment of the population by the Japanese.
-Further complicating matters was the attempted re-imposition of French colonial rule, after all, they wanted to maintain their “empire”.
+Further complicating matters was the heavy-handed re-imposition of French colonial rule, after all, they wanted to maintain their “Empire”.
 Things got rather complicated with interventions by the Chinese, French and actions by the Japanese to split up French Indochina into the independent countries of Cambodia, Laos and Vietnam.
 It was during this time that we first hear of Ho Chi Minh as a leader of a group opposed to the Japanese (and supported by the United States) and his creation of an independence movement.

 Over time, Ho Chi Minh and his Communist movement grew in strength and gained the recognition of China and the Soviet Union.
 His revolution culminated in the final defeat of the French forces in the decisive battle of Dien Bien Pho.
 It’s worth noting that as the French became more and more desperate in their attempts to defeat the insurgents, they turned to the US for assistance.
 The US President, Dwight Eisenhower, was agreeable to help and even contemplated the possible use of Atomic weapons….but with one major demand – that when the conflict was over, that the French would grant independence to their colony in the South.
-The French refused the condition, determined to retain their “empire”…. they lost the war and the “rest is history”.
+The French refused the condition, determined to retain their “Empire”…. they lost the war and the “rest is history”.
 I personally know one person who traveled to Saigon as a part of the effort required to allow the bombers with their A-Bombs to successfully navigate to the area.
 I personally know another person who has seen the plans that were drawn up by the military for the effort…still a classified document.
 One bit of enormous irony – Eisenhower conferred with Congress about the possibility of intervention and one of his strongest opponents was the Majority Leader in the Senate…Lyndon Johnson.